bruceravel/demeter/documentation/Athena/import/columns.rst

 the experiment.
 For a transmission experiment, the incident channel is divided by transmission channel and the natural log is taken at each point.
 For fluorescence data, the fluorescence channel is divided by the incidence channel.
-Electron yield data is like fluorescence data -- the yield channel is divided by the incident channel.
+Electron yield data is like fluorescence data |nd| the yield channel is divided by the incident channel.

 The controls in the tabs at the bottom left are the discussed in later